byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***Cross Pollinate; being the gardener, an open hand, bringing seed to soil, the womb of Mother Earth, the beginnings of life, love and endings.
 Each bloom in the doing of this most holy act.***

-Using the symbiotic relationships with *'Mother Earth'* as a path of discovery into the unique characteristics of intentional independent habitats, that not only can influence a spontaneous therapeutic act but can also be used by the designer to open; they are dynamic, adaptable and can be experienced, generate feelings, offering a safe space and the possibility for trying out inventive solutions and transformation.
+Using the symbiotic relationships with *'Mother Earth'* as a path of discovery into the unique characteristics of intentional independent habitats, that not only can influence a spontaneous therapeutic act but can also be used by the designer to open; they are dynamic, adaptable and can be experienced, *generate feelings*, offering a *safe space* and the possibility for trying out inventive solutions and transformation.

 #### *Psychobiology, where mind meets matter.
 The interaction between bio-logical systems and behavior.*